Jacqueline Rosenjack Burchum, DNSc, FNP-BC, APN, CNE

 Department of Advanced Practice and Doctoral Studies

 Jacqueline Lee Rosenjack Burchum, DNSc, FNP-BC, CNE joined the UT College on Nursing in July 2005.
 She holds national certification as a Family Nurse Practitioner (FNP-BC) and Certified Nurse Educator (CNE).
 She received her BSN degree at Union University in Jackson TN and earned the Master of Science in nursing (1996) and Doctor in Nursing Science (2002) degrees from UT Health Science Center, Memphis, TN.

 As an educator, Dr. Burchum teaches online as distance faculty for The University of Tennessee.
-She is a two-time recipient of the UTHSC Student Government Associations Excellence in Teaching Award.
+She is a two-time recipient of the UTHSC Student Government Association's Excellence in Teaching Award as well as a recipient of the 2014 UT Alumni Association's Outstanding Teacher Award.
 In addition to local and national presentations on effective and innovative teaching and publications in various nursing journals, Dr. Burchum has authored a number of chapters in various pharmacology, primary care, gerontology, and critical care nursing textbooks.
 She also co-developed an online course in nursing issues and trends for Elsevier publishing.
-Dr. Burchum is a peer reviewer for the Journal of Nursing Education and JOLT: the Journal of Online Learning and Teaching, and for Sigma Theta Tau International Honor Societys Distance Learning Committee online case studies.
+She is currently co-authoring a textbook on pharmacology.
+Dr. Burchum is a peer reviewer for the Journal of Nursing Education, the Journal of Transcultural Nursing, and JOLT: the Journal of Online Learning and Teaching.
 She has also served as a National Council Licensure Examination-RN (NCLEX-RN) Item Writer and Expert Network Panel consultant and currently serves as an onsite evaluator of nursing programs for the Commission on Collegiate Nursing Education (CCNE).